Measures local tissue saturation (TSI), as well as oxy-, deoxy-

 Real-Time Processing of NIRS Data

 All of our devices are bundled with Oxysoft.
-Oxysoft is our dedicated software application used to collect, store, view, and analyse all necessary data from the OxyMon.
-This user-friendly software is developed by Artinis and highly customisable to individual requirements.
-Oxysoft provides in real-time the calculation of oxy-, deoxy-, total hemoglobine and TSI.
+Oxysoft is our dedicated software application used to collect, store, view, and analyze all necessary data from the OxyMon.
+This user-friendly software is developed by Artinis and highly customizable to individual requirements.
+Oxysoft provides in real-time the calculation of oxy-, deoxy-, total hemoglobin and TSI.

 PortaLite research package